-Eight miles south of downtown Everett and less than 10 minutes off Interstate 5, Paine Field serves the North Puget Sound region of Washington state.
+Eight miles south of downtown Everett and less than 10 minutes off north-south Interstate 5, Paine Field serves the North Puget Sound region of Washington state.
 It is the closest airport to Seattle’s northern neighborhoods and cities.
-Downtown Seattle is about a half-hour drive.
+Downtown Seattle is about a half-hour away.
 Paine Field has gained acclaim for its airline passenger terminal that combines modern design and technology with a small airport customer focus allowing passengers to get to and from their flights quickly and in a low-stress environment.
 Opened in 2019, you could say the terminal was 80 years in the making.

 After the war, during the process of turning the airport over to Snohomish County, the Korean War brought the military back and in 1951 the airfield became Paine Air Force Base.

-Described as a boutique facility, the two-gate 30,000-square-foot terminal is designed to be customer-centric, allowing passengers to move through it quickly but in a tranquil environment.
+Described as a boutique facility, the three-gate 30,000-square-foot terminal is designed to be customer-centric, allowing passengers to move through it quickly but in a tranquil environment.
 The airline check-in lobby is reminiscent of an upscale hotel lobby.
 Gate areas have a “living room” feel that includes two fireplaces.

 On Port Gardner Peninsula at the mouth of the Snohomish River, Everett is a hub for recreational activities from skiing in the winter to water sports in the summer.
 The nearest ski resort is just over an hour away and the Port of Everett Marina, with almost 2,200 slips, is the largest public marina on the U.S. West Coast.
 The Everett waterfront is also the headquarters of Naval Station Everett.
 Thanks to Boeing, the area is a center for aviation enthusiasts.
 Take the company’s tour and you can say you have been inside the world’s largest building with 4.28 million square feet of floor space and containing 472 million cubic feet by volume, it takes up more than 98 acres.